 Credit scores have a range between 300 and 850, and a credit score of 700 or above is generally considered good.
 The most common type of credit score is called a FICO score.
 Lenders are generally going to provide better rates to borrowers with good credit scores.
 Those without any credit score – like new immigrants – may have difficulty obtaining some loans because of this lack of history.

-Bad Credit vs Immigrants with No Credit
+Difference Between Bad Credit and Immigrants with No Credit

 Having a bad credit score is very different than having no credit.
 If you have no credit history, lenders don’t have any information.
-On other hand, bad credit is generally the result of late payments, inadequate payments or no payments at all.
+On the other hand, bad credit is generally the result of late payments, inadequate payments or no payments at all.
 Bad credit may take many years to repair.
 But no credit can be resolved by building credit.
 In some cases, certain lenders can make loans to immigrants with no credit history.

-How to Transfer Credit History from your Home Country to the U.S.
+How to Transfer Credit History from Your Home Country to the U.S.

 Building a good credit score in America takes time.
 In fact, it can take years!
 It is absolutely achievable through diligent effort, but this is not ideal if you need certain loans right away and have recently moved to the U.S.